 1968--Looking back it was a snapshot in time, a bygone era that you would only really know if you had experienced it yourself.
 Summer had come.
 It was after my freshman year in college.
 I had gone right back to my old ways, hanging on the Strip, being exposed to a whole lot more than...
 Continue Reading →

-Come September, the Class of ’64 was nowhere to be found.
+Come September '64, last year's seniors were nowhere to be found.
 The standouts, the BMOC’s, the multi-sport four-year varsity lettermen, were gone.
 So was their cheerleading entourage.
 Most had beat it out of town three months earlier.
-In that year and across the country, they and their 2,145,000 counterparts had received their coveted high school...
+Some stayed and even got married.
+In that year and across the country, they and their 2,145,000 counterparts...
 Continue Reading →

-1967-Five Years Before, Five Years After–A Decades Worth of Change (Part 1)
+1967-Five Years Before, Five Years After–A Decade Worth of Change

 It Was a Heck of a Week–The City Manager, Instructor, Lobbyist, Presenter, Moderator, Board Member Hat Box Was Full